Gregory John Hartmayer: Early life

 Gregory Hartmayer was born on November 21, 1951, in Buffalo, New York, one of four children of John and Sally Hartmayer.
 He has two brothers and a sister.
 He was raised in Tonawanda, New York, attending St. Amelia School in that town.
 Hartmayer graduated from Cardinal O'Hara High School in Tonawanda in 1969.

 After graduating from high school, Hartmayer joined the Order of Friars Minor Conventual at the St. Joseph Cupertino Friary in Ellicott City, Maryland.
 He took his simple vows on August 15, 1970, and made solemn profession on August 15, 1973.
-Hartmayer studied at St. Hyacinth College and Seminary in Granby, Massachusetts, where he obtained a Bachelor of Science in philosophy degree in 1974.
+Hartmayer studied at St. Hyacinth College and Seminary in Granby, Massachusetts, where he obtained a Bachelor of Arts in philosophy degree in 1974.

 From 1974 to 1975, Hartmeyer taught at Archbishop Curley High School in Baltimore, Maryland.
-He returned to New York to study at St. Anthony-on-Hudson Seminary in Rensselaer, New York, receiving a Master of Theology degree in 1979.
+He returned to New York to study at St. Anthony-on-Hudson Seminary in Rensselaer, New York, receiving a Master of Divinity degree in 1979.